3nol/how-to-git/04_remotes/README.md

     GitHub has a specific way of contributing code to other projects, called _pull requests_.
 Yes, that name is terrible; it has nothing to do with the `git pull` command.
-- **GitLab**: GitHub is not special: there are other hosts, like [GitLab](https://gitlab.com/), which mostly used in research and academia.
+- **GitLab**: GitHub is not special: there are other hosts, like [GitLab](https://gitlab.com/), which is mostly used in research and academia.
 - **BitBucket**: Another host, that is mostly used in the corporate world, is [BitBucket](https://bitbucket.org/).